pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 6. Scroll to the bottom of the page and click **Create**.

-### Create a database resource
+### Creating a database resource

-GKE deployments require you to install Pega Platform software in an SQL database.
-After you create an SQL instance that is available to your GKE cluster, you must create a PostSQL database in which to install Pega Platform.
-When you are finished, you will need the database name and the SQL instance IP address which you create in this procedure in order to add this information to your “pega” Helm chart.
+Pega Platform deployments on GKE require you to install Pega Platform software in an SQL database.
+After you create an SQL instance that is available to your GKE cluster, you must create a postSQL database in which to install Pega Platform.
+When you are finished, you will need the database name and the SQL instance IP address which you create in this procedure in order to add this information to your pega.yaml Helm chart.

-#### Create an SQL instance
+#### Creating an SQL instance

 To begin, create an SQL instance that is available to your GKE cluster.
 In this example, we create an SQL instance in GCP; however, you can create or use an database resource that is available to the GKE cluster.

-1. Use a browser to log onto <https://cloud.google.com/> and navigate to your **Console** in the upper right corner.
+1. Use a web browser to log onto <https://cloud.google.com/> and navigate to your **Console** in the upper right corner.

 2. In your **Google Cloud Platform** console, use the **Navigation Menu** to go to **Storage** grouping and select **SQL**.

-3. In the **SQL** page, click **+Create Instance**.
+3. On the **SQL** page, click **+Create Instance**.

 4. In the **Choose your database engine** screen, click **Choose PostgreSQL**.

-5. In the **Create PostgreSQL instance** page, add details to the following required fields for this database server:
+5. On the **Create PostgreSQL instance** page, add details to the following required fields for this database server:

     a.
 In **Instance ID**, enter a database server ID. (demo-runbook-sql1)